Skip to content

 The next option is a man-made filling.
 This might be your only choice if you have allergies to feathers.
 There are several types of man-made filling.

-Hollow fibre filling is a man-made material consisting of lots of hollow strands of fibre.
-The air inside the fibres trap the air giving them a bouncy feel.
+Hollow fiber filling is a man-made material consisting of lots of hollow strands of fiber.
+The air inside the fibers trap the air giving them a bouncy feel.

-Hollow fibre can become flat over time but can be brought back to life with plumping.
+Hollow fiber can become flat over time but can be brought back to life with plumping.
 These types of filling can usually be washed.

 Foam